jgato/deploy-ocp4-with-baremetal-upi/README.md

 Create three different files with that content named (example according to the lab config, all the MAC address have to append 01-MAC in the following way)

-* 01-aa-aa-aa-aa-bb-01
+* 01-aa-aa-aa-aa-aa-01

-* 01-aa-aa-aa-aa-bb-02
+* 01-aa-aa-aa-aa-aa-02

-* 01-aa-aa-aa-aa-bb-03
+* 01-aa-aa-aa-aa-aa-03

-And 01-aa-aa-aa-aa-bb-04 could contain the content for the bootstrap
+And 01-aa-aa-aa-aa-aa-04 contain the content for the bootstrap

-### Init lab-bootstrat with pxe
+### Init the lab with pxe

-Out the lab-installer, in the host
+Out the lab-installer, in the host.
+Boot the bootstrap host

 ```bash
 kcli start vm lab-bootstrap